3cn-ecn/nantralPlatform/docs/docs/contribute/guidelines.md

 ---
 title: Guidelines
-description: "List of contribution guidelines"
-published: true
-date: 2022-05-07T22:56:59.475Z
-editor: markdown
-dateCreated: 2021-10-14T22:39:30.630Z
+sidebar_position: 1
 ---

 # Guidelines

-**_Every major open-source project has its own style guide: a set of conventions (sometimes arbitrary) about how to write code for that project.
-It is much easier to understand a large codebase when all the code in it has a consistent style._**
+Every major open-source project has its own style guide: a set of conventions (sometimes arbitrary) about how to write code for that project.
+It is much easier to understand a large codebase when all the code in it has a consistent style.

 ## Git